 Through the Careers Department, guidance is provided for application to universities across the world.
 Most Oundle pupils will apply to read courses in the UK, where support is provided to the whole year group.
 In recent years, more pupils are looking overseas as a serious alternative and the next largest destination of choice is the US.
 An application requires many extra levels of research and preparation for additional assessment tests.

-Lower Sixth pupils can opt to sign up for a fortnightly timetabled period to help them prepare an application.
-If this is of interest, please do note this on the Options form.
-Further support is available to assist pupils in their preparation for SATs/the ACT throughout the Lower Sixth.

-Many US Universities are looking for individual research skills to be evidenced in applications.
+Many universities have their own application forms and specific requirements such as submission of essays, portfolios or written work which need to be planned well in advance.
+Lower Sixth pupils should note on the Options form that Universities outside the UK are of interest to enable them to be informed of seminars, university fairs or talks to help them with their preparation.
+Further support is available to assist pupils in their preparation for the Common Application (similar to UCAS) and the standardised tests (SAT and ACT) throughout the Lower Sixth.
+Many Overseas Universities are looking for individual research skills to be evidenced in applications.
 Both Quadrivium and the EPQ provide excellent opportunities for an applicant to demonstrate and meet this criterion, and can therefore strengthen both the overall application and the essays that need to be submitted to the admissions teams.